lodekib/kelvin_kirui/src/content/work/bloom-box.md

 description: |
   A POS curated for tracking of day to day transactional processes.
 tags:
-  - Dev
+  - PHP
-  - Branding
+  - Mpesa
-  - Backend
+  - C2B
 ---
 This Point of Sale (POS) feature serves as the technological backbone for retail and service establishments.
 It encopasses the following  functionalities
  - transaction processing